Getting started

 How do I subscribe?

 Once your email is verified, the dashboard shows a Subscribe button.
-It takes you to a secure checkout run by Stripe, the same payment company used by millions of businesses.
+It takes you to a secure checkout handled by our payment provider, the same kind used by millions of businesses.
 FamilyProtect is one flat plan that covers every device in your family, and you can cancel anytime.
+If you want to see what is included before you subscribe, the features page lists every protection.

 After payment you’ll return to your dashboard and see “Activating your account”.
 This normally takes under a minute.
 Use the Refresh button if it seems to linger.